martin12333/Readable-Lisp-S-expressions/tutorial.md

       ./neoteric-guile

 We have reports that guile version 2.0's new "autocompilation" feature can cause troubles.
-If you see ";; compiling /blah/blah..." just exit by typing **exit()** and **Enter**.
+If you see ";; compiling /blah/blah...", then just exit by typing **exit()** and **Enter**.
 Then restart it (don't the clear cache first), and it should work.

-Neoteric-expressions include curly-infix-expressions, but adds special meanings to the grouping symbols ( ), [ ], and { } if they *immediately* follow an expression (instead of being separated by whitespace).
+Neoteric-expressions support curly-infix-expressions, including normally-formatted s-expressions.
+In addition, neoteric-expressions add special meanings to the grouping symbols ( ), [ ], and { } if they *immediately* follow an expression (instead of being separated by whitespace).
+In particular, any e( ... ) is mapped to (e ...), and any e{ ... } is mapped to (e { ... }).

 This means that you can use more "traditional" functional notation, e.g., f(1 2) maps to (f 1 2).
 Just type in the name of a function, an opening "(", its parameters (space-separated), and a closing ")".
 Make sure that you do *not* have a space before the (prefixed) function name and the following "(".
 For example, type this in: